oscimp/wr_acorn/patch/README.md

 make
 ```

-The resuting ``wrc.bram`` will be needed later to synthesize the bitstream, assuming its location
+The resulting ``wrc.bram`` will be needed later to synthesize the bitstream, assuming its location
 will be ``wr-cores/bin/wrpc/wrc_phy16_direct_dmtd.bram`` (see below).

 ### 1. Get the sources